Gifu City Chuo Library: Offerings

 The library is designed to bring people together; the lack of interior walls encourages people to talk to one another.
 Speaking with NHK World, Nobuo Yoshinari, former director of the library stated: “That openness encourages people to walk around and explore.
-That’s always been my vision for this library.”
+That's always been my vision for this library.”
 The library fills up with young families during the day and on weekends, to the delight of some older patrons.
 Nobuo also explained: “Libraries used to be all about the rules, the things you could not do.”
 For example, mothers with little children would worry their child would start crying and they would have to leave to take them outside until they stopped.
 Nobuo didn't think that should be the way, so he proposed to make the library an inclusive place where people of all generations are welcome.

 The study areas in the library have proven very popular during exam time; students are often unable to find a spot, with up to three to four hundred people queued at the entrance before the library opens.
 There is a continued rush even after opening and throughout the day.
 Hoping to solve the problem, starting in October 2025 the library introduced “reserved seating” via an online booking system, hoping to ease some of the congestion.
 The reservations are limited to Saturdays, Sundays, and holidays, offering 225 seats that can be booked online, for a period of up to three hours, 7 days in advance.

-Another popular feature is a book exchange, were people can bring in a book they've read and give it to someone else, but they must speak to that person before giving them the book.
+Another popular feature is a book exchange, where people can bring in a book they've read and give it to someone else, but they must speak to that person before giving them the book.
 The library also has a bulletin board posted by the entrance where children can leave a note for the librarians about anything that bothers them, and the librarians will respond.

 The programming at the library earned it the 2022 Grand Prize at the "Library of the Year" awards in Japan, in recognition of the “cutting-edge” cultural activities offered.